-7 There is a range of documents regarding rates of return to capital.
+There is a range of documents regarding rates of return to capital.
 Most of these relate to market producers, although some documents specifically address the rate of return for government, or the closely related topic of determining an appropriate discount rate for government.
-While 'rates of return' and 'discount rates' are used for different purposes, in financial economics they both essentially relate to the opportunity cost of capital and therefore the similar issues arise when considering appropriate rates for each of them.
+While 'rates of return' and 'discount rates' are used for different purposes, they both essentially relate to the cost of capital and therefore the same issues arise when considering appropriate rates for each of them.

-8 Some documents that are considered particularly relevant are described below.
+Some documents that are considered particularly relevant are described below.